 Many people pay for their car tax in monthly instalments across the year, but using this method can mean you pay more.
 Taking a one-off hit of paying the full annual amount will mean you pay less as car tax rates increase for 2022/23.

 Paying for your car tax (VED) monthly or every six months attracts a surcharge of 5%.
-So, for example, if your vehicle emits 131-150g/km you will pay an extra £11.50 a year for first-year tax with instalments compared to a yearly payment, or an extra £118.25 for vehicles emitting over 255g/km (these are based on 2022/23 figures)..
+So, for example, if your vehicle emits 131-150g/km you will pay an extra £11.50 a year for first-year tax with instalments compared to a yearly payment, or an extra £118.25 for vehicles emitting over 255g/km (these are based on 2022/23 figures).

 What pre-March 2017 cars will get free road tax?

 If you want to cut your motoring costs in 2023/24, buying a pre-March 2017 car with emissions less than 100g/km will attract zero road tax.
-This will include the likes of the Peugeot 107 will qualify for zero road tax and also ensure you’re not hit by the taxes such as the ULEZ and other schemes across the UK.
+This will include the likes of the Peugeot 107 will qualify for zero road tax and also ensure you’re not hit by taxes such as the ULEZ and other schemes across the UK.
 You can pick up a decent car that emits less than 100g/km for around £1,500.
 Have a search now.

 Check if road tax is valid on a car now